code-monet/sim-gamer-kit/docs/game_guides/index.md

 This game supports joystick, HOTAS and racing wheel input, the latter with force feedback.

-1. Slip
+1. Slip: With force feedback wheels, FPS drops to less than 1.
 2. Hardware Effects Usage: Medium
-3. IndirectInput
-    1. Forced wheel detection.
-Without this, in-game force feedback and wheel input configuration is greyed out (fix unconfirmed).
+3. Requires Wheel.
+Without this, in-game wheel configuration is greyed out.
+Force feedback is half intensity and all axes default to "wild" curves (most noticeable as a massive dead zone in steering).

 ### Crew Motorfest

-The implementation has changed since `Crew 2` but has the same issues and then one more:
+The wheel implementation has changed since `Crew 2` but has the same issues and then one more:

 1. FFB Crash: `HidHide` is needed to hide the problematic controller from the game, while using `vJoy` to play the game.
 2. Hardware Effects Usage: Medium

-FPS drop (like in previous versions of `Crew`) has not been reported for `Motorfest`.
+3. Slip: FPS drop (like in previous versions of `Crew`) can be seen but is less extreme.

 ### Dirt 3